finom/use-change/README.md

 const value = useSilent((store: RootStore) => store.foo.bar, 'key');
 ```

-It's used for cases if you want to get something unchengeable.
+It's used for cases if you want to get something unchangeable.
 A good example is store methods: they don't need to get their property descriptor to be modified.

 ```js
 // ./store.ts